 Each VERDI plot contains its own menu bar that has options specific to that type of plot.
-As an example, the menu options at the top of a tile plot include those shown in Figure 11-1.
+As an example, the menu options at the top of a Fast Tile plot include those shown in Figure 11-1.
 Most options are common to all plots, and function in the same way (unless the option is grayed out) for all plot types, so it is easier to describe the function of these configuration menu options once, rather than repeat the same information for each type of plot.
 Only options that are applicable to a particular plot type are enabled; others are grayed out and cannot be selected.
+Menu options were rearranged and/or added in VERDI 1.3, which resulted in the Plot Menu Bar being significantly different for the Tile Plot and the Fast Tile Plot.
+Currently, the Vector Plot is based on the Tile Plot.
+The Areal Plot is based on the Fast Tile Plot.
+In a future release the vector plot will also be based on the Fast Tile Plot and the Tile Plot will be removed.
+The Plot menu bars options will be discussed separately..